astutulus/SimEcosystem/README.md

 - Every Animal looks for it's required Food.
 - etc.

-## Project 2: SimEco (references the project above)
+## Project 2: SimEco

 Entry point.
+References the project above.

-Windows Form GUI that currently allows placement of Grass, Rabbit and Fox on a blank field.
+Windows Form that allows the user to place Grass, Rabbits and Foxes on a blank field.

 Entities are represented by coloured circles.
 The goal is not currently to master computer graphics.